IuryDamascenoDev/CRUD-System_MySQL/README.md

 # CRUD System made with Python and MySQL

-## App for studying SQL queries writing and Python integration with MySQL as well as Algorithms.
-What I've used: Python, MySQL, mysql-connector-python, Docker, VirtualEnv.
+## App for studying SQL queries writing and Python integration with MySQL as well as Algorithms.<br> What I've used: Python, MySQL, mysql-connector-python, Docker, VirtualEnv.

 ### Running this repository in your machine: